vaquerizaslab/fanc/fanc-doc/getting_started.rst

 Overview
 ********

-Kai-C is a Python (3.6+) toolkit for the analysis and visualisation of Hi-C data.
+FAN-C is a Python (3.6+) toolkit for the analysis and visualisation of Hi-C data.
 For common tasks, you can use the ``fanc`` executable.
-For more advanced analyses, Kai-C can be imported as a powerful Python module.
+For more advanced analyses, FAN-C can be imported as a powerful Python module.

-Beyond objects generated within Kai-C, the toolkit is largely compatible with Hi-C files from `Cooler <https://github.com/mirnylab/cooler>`_ and `Juicer <https://github.com/aidenlab/juicer>`_.
+Beyond objects generated within FAN-C, the toolkit is largely compatible with Hi-C files from `Cooler <https://github.com/mirnylab/cooler>`_ and `Juicer <https://github.com/aidenlab/juicer>`_.